aarmey/ml-for-bioe/lectures/Wk2-Lecture3.md

 - Often, we believe that many of the $\beta_j$’s should be 0
 - Hence, we seek a set of **sparse solutions**
 - Large enough $\lambda$ (or small enough t) will set some coefficients exactly equal to 0!
-	- So the LASSO will perform model selection for us!
+	- So LASSO will perform model selection for us!

 # Computing the LASSO solution

 - Unlike ridge regression, $\hat{\beta}^{lasso}_{\lambda}$ has no closed form $\lambda$
 - Original implementation involves quadratic programming techniques from convex optimization
-- But Efron et al. (Annals of Statistics 2004) proposed LARS (least angle regression), which computes the LASSO path efficiently
+- But Efron _et al_, _Ann Statist_, 2004 proposed LARS (least angle regression), which computes the LASSO path efficiently
 	- Interesting modification called is called forward stagewise
 	- In many cases it is the same as the LASSO solution
 	- Forward stagewise is easy to implement: <https://www-stat.stanford.edu/~hastie/TALKS/nips2005.pdf>